mkejeiri/Domain-Driven-Design/EventStorming.md

 ![pic](images/processmodelingsessionframe.jpg)

-We're expecting processes to start from a given trigger (usually a Command or an external Event), and to finish with a combination of Events and Read Models.
+We're expecting processes to start from a given trigger (usually a Command or an external Event), and to finish with a combination of **Events** and **Read Models**.

-The reason for the apparent duplication is termination events are putting the system in a stable state, but human users usually need to see the outcome somewhere, to perceive the process as complete (process exposes something like a repeating).
+The reason for the apparent duplication is termination **events** are putting the **system** in a **stable state**, but human users usually need to see the outcome somewhere, to perceive the process as complete (process exposes something like a repeating).

 ![pic](images/pictureexplainseverything.jpg)
 Color Based Grammar which is a good summary of the basic building blocks needed during a process modeling session